 Howard Hughes (Houston).
 Eccentric billionaire industrialist as famous for his reclusive and weirdo tendencies as his moneymaking prowess, which included planes, movies, and tools.

-Steve Martin (Waco).
-Wild-and-crazy comedian turned occasionally serious author (Shopgirl) and art collector.
+Steve Martin (Waco, see top of the page).
+Wild-and-crazy comedian turned occasionally serious author (Shopgirl), musician and art collector.

 Meat Loaf (Houston).
 Monster of a man with a big voice who recorded "Bat Out of Hell."
 He later slimmed down, cut his stringy locks, and translated his music video experience into an acting career (in The Rocky Picture Horror Show and B-grade action films).

 Bill Moyers (Marshall).
-From student of religion to LBJ press secretary to soft-spoken but contentious PBS journalist investigating such weighty matters as philosophy, ironmen, and dying.
+From student of religion to LBJ press secretary to soft-spoken but passionate PBS journalist investigating such weighty matters as philosophy, ironmen, and dying.

 Madalyn Murray O'Hair (Austin).
-Strident atheist who roared tirelessly to separate church from all things state.
+Deceased activist and atheist who worked tirelessly to separate church from all things state.